mrdmnd/streamgeo/README.md

 Future versions of this library will provide mechanisms for interacting with time series and altitude data.
 The initial focus, however, is on planar lat/lng stream data.

-Our primary storage for our streams is GZIPped JSON living on S3.
+Initially, the primary storage for our streams is GZIPped JSON living on S3.

-A sample stream for segment id 8109834 (Old La Honda Road):
+A sample stream for a segment might look like:

     8109834.json.gz